 The History Of The Hartfield Penfolds

-This site is focused on Tree 01 which is the Penfold tree descended from William Penfold of Hartfield, Sussex, England.
+This site is focused on the Penfold tree descended from William Penfold of Hartfield, Sussex, England.
 Prior to 1821 there is no mention of the surname Penfold within the village.
 William, born in Itchingfield, was a widower when he married Hannah Humphrey a spinster of the parish on 18th February 1821.
 This began a Penfold association with the village that lasted throughout the remainder of the century.

 The information on the Hartfied Penfolds contained within this site is being rechecked as it is being rekeyed.
 Sources will be appended when the core data has been entered.
 It is considered that the information contained within this tree is currently the most accurate available on the Internet.

 The descendants of this couple can now be found in Australia, Canada, England, France and the United States.

 The Australian branch was started by Charles Edward Powell Penfold in 1925.
 On arrival in Australia he changed his name to Ted Powell.
 His descendants now have this surname.

 The first Canadian branch was started in1895 by Peter Penfold when he emigrated with his family.